-Not everyone uses the same translation tools, nor the translation management systems to edit text.
-That’s why you have to make sure that your localization team can easily edit your strings using their translation set of tools, which enables them to provide you with localization of consistent quality.
+Not everyone uses the same translation tools, nor the translation management systems, to edit text.
+That’s why you have to ensure that your localization team can easily edit your strings using their translation set of tools, which enables them to provide you with localization of consistent quality.

 Remember that translators or LSPPs you hire are not developers.
 This means you should never hardcode strings that need to be localized.

-Otherwise, you limit your localization team by forcing them to work only in your development software.
+Otherwise, you limit your localization team by forcing them to work only on your development software.
 Consequently, they can include more inconsistencies and is less efficient.
-As result, you lose time and money.
+As a result, you lose time and money.
 And you don’t want this.

 8. Questions and Answers Section

-Think about this section as a FAQ section or Additional Help Section.
+Think about this section as a FAQ section or an additional help Section.
 Do you think there are still some foreseeable questions about your game?
 Then it’s time to write them down and provide answers ahead the time.

 For example: Should the character/location names be localized?
 Or should be the title of the game translated?

 Even if it can be a daunting task for you, think that every question and answer you include here will save lots of precious time for your team.
-The time that you will spend anyway when going back and forth (after the localization is ended) to explain the concepts behind the original characters or story included in your original game.
+The time you will spend anyway when going back and forth (after the localization ends) to explain the concepts behind the original characters or story included in your original game.
 Why not save all this time?

-Even when you put all the greatest human efforts possible to create the perfect lockit, there are still things you can miss.
-That’s why your translation team or agency will ask you a set of additional questions.
-By answering them you’ll provide all the data they need to give you the best localization outcomes.
+Even when you put all the greatest human efforts possible into creating the perfect loc kit, you can still miss things.
+That’s why your translation team or agency will ask you additional questions.
+By answering them, you’ll provide all the data they need to give you the best localization outcomes.

 And this is a good thing!
-Consider this time as an opportunity to get each other better and also to set the frame and rules for your cooperation.
+Consider this time as an opportunity to better each other and set the frame and rules for your cooperation.

 Because localization is a challenging process for all those involved.
 But once it’s finished and has great results that suit the needs and preferences of your target audience, your game is ready to conquer the whole world.
 And everything starts with a great localization kit!